Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 # Add a maven build system for:  *Pro Jakarta Persistence in Jakarta EE 10*

+# To use
+Import the pom.xml into your IDE.

+# Goal: It Just works
-The goal is to provide a 'it just works' experience for myself and others.
+To provide a 'it just works' experience for myself that others should be able to use.
 This means:
 * Required libraries will be downloaded
 * DB will be run in memory to remove setup and installation effort whenever possible